NeoTorino/ransomware/README.md

 ## 📄 License

-“No license.
-Not for redistribution or production use.”
+No license.
+Not for redistribution or production use.